Tuning Language Models by Mixture-of-Depths Ensemble

 Large Language Models (LLMs) are predominantly Transformer-based, processing sequences of input tokens by representing them as vectors and transforming them through multiple layers of transformers \citep{vaswani2017attention}.
-Prior research has demonstrated the intermediate hidden states can carry meaningful information \citep{li2024inference}, and leveraging these hidden states during decoding can improve trustworthiness \citep{chuang2023dola} and reasoning capabilities \citep{o2023contrastive}.
-However, how to effectively utilize these intermediate layers during training remains unexplored.
-While each layer transformation creates new token representations added to the residual stream, only the final layer representations are used to obtain training loss.
-Consequently, loss minimization directly optimizes these final representations, leaving hidden representations optimized only implicitly, thereby obscuring their potential predictive power.
+Prior research has demonstrated that the intermediate representations can carry meaningful information \citep{li2024inference}, and leveraging these representations during decoding can improve trustworthiness \citep{chuang2023dola} and reasoning capabilities \citep{o2023contrastive}.
+While intermediate layers have been trained for inference efficiency through early exit \citep{schuster2022confident, elhoushi2024layerskip} and steered through representation finetuning \citep{wu2024reft}, comparatively little work uses their \emph{logits} as an explicit training signal that contributes to the final prediction.
+In the standard setup, each layer transformation creates new token representations added to the residual stream, yet only the final layer representations are used to obtain the training loss.
+Consequently, loss minimisation directly optimises these final representations, leaving hidden representations optimised only implicitly, thereby obscuring their potential predictive power.\looseness=-1

-In this work, we investigate the predictive power of the late layers,\footnote{``Late'' layers often refer to those closer to the output, e.g., layers 25-32 in a 32-layer LLaMA 7B models in different literatures \citep{jumpingToConclusion, geva2023dissecting, meng2023locating}.} which have proven to be task-aware in early exiting language models \citep{schuster2022confident, jumpingToConclusion}.
-We begin by training models on late layers by applying the pretrained language model heads to each layer's output to calculate the loss.
-Our initial observations indicate that the training loss curves for the later layers started at higher values but eventually converged to similar levels, aided by simple distillation losses with respect to the output of the last layer, even without incorporating the weights of the subsequent layers (Figure \ref{fig:intro_loss}).
-Figure \ref{fig:intro_eval} demonstrates that the trained ``models'' at these layers can even provide complementary evaluation results.
+In this work, we investigate the predictive power of the late layers\footnote{``Late'' layers often refer to those closer to the output, e.g., layers 25-32 in a 32-layer LLaMA 7B model in different literatures \citep{jumpingToConclusion, geva2023dissecting, meng2023locating}.}, which have proven to be task-aware in early exiting language models \citep{schuster2022confident, jumpingToConclusion}.
+We begin by finetuning models directly on individual late layers by applying the pretrained language model heads to each layer's output to calculate the loss.
+Our initial observations at Figure~\ref{fig:intro_loss} indicate that the losses started at higher values, but eventually converged to similar levels with a simple distillation signal from the final layer.
+Figure~\ref{fig:intro_eval} demonstrates that the trained ``models'' at these layers can even provide complementary evaluation results.
 These findings suggest that the late layers possess significant predictive potential.
-Given the overparameterization typical in large language models \citep{gao-etal-2023-small}, the model can adapt effectively to downstream tasks even with fewer parameters.